amar-bellale/coffee-corner/README.md

 * Has customer stamp card = Y
 * Number of stamps on the card = 3

-Would result in the something like below on the screen.
+Would result in something like below, on the screen.

     ***** Welcome to Charlene's Coffee Corner *****